mitodl/template-mit-demo/README.md

 $ cookiecutter https://github.com/mitodl/template-mit-demo.git --checkout studio
 ```

-You'll be prompted for a few pieces of information, and then your course will be created.
+You'll be prompted for a few pieces of information, and your template course will be created.